 Taking the right approach from one-to-many to one-to-one

 There’s a strong connection between data, segmentation, and personalization.
 Getting one-to-one marketing right is much easier when there’s a solid understanding of the characteristics of the segments it is based on.
-A common practice is to first discover and analyze the most valuable and profitable visitor segmentation and only then personalize.
+A common practice is to first discover, analyze, and target the most high-value customers and only then personalize.
 A simple pyramid-like structure can portray the facilitated dialogue between the three elements:

 Pyramid Base: Data Collection – The key to both segmenting and personalizing experiences is having robust customer data.
 The richer your data, the better the understanding of your audience, and the better you can segment and personalize experiences based on that data.